V4Fire/Client/src/core/component/field/README.md

 # core/component/field

-This module provides API to initialize component fields to a component instance.
+This module provides an API to initialize component fields to a component instance.

 ## What differences between fields and system fields?